sroccaserra/renoise-8-bit-sample-loader/README.md

 Loading the sample data looks alright, reviews and some tests are welcome :)

-`/!\` Warning: I have doubts about the number conversion, see the bit about the signed char in the TODO section.
-If you know for certain how it should be done, please contact me.

-`/!\` Warning: I am not sure I have the time or skills to finish this.
-If you whish to help, please contact me or make a pull request.

 If you wonder what a sample from the Amiga era is, you can look here:

 - <https://www.youtube.com/watch?v=t5G3-qG76ho>